nathanjhood/UBento/README.md

 # UBento
-Minimal Ubuntu-based WSL distro ideal for targeting Linux-style NodeJs and CMake development environments from Windows platforms
+Minimal Ubuntu-based WSL distro ideal for targeting Linux-style NodeJs and CMake development environments from Windows platforms.

-The Ubuntu distro that's available from the MS Store is initialized via a snap called "install RELEASE", and also comes bundled with a rather hefty APT package suite called "ubuntu-wsl".
+The Ubuntu distro that is available from the MS Store is initialized via a snap called "install RELEASE", and also comes bundled with a rather hefty APT package suite called "ubuntu-wsl".
 The MS Store Linux distros are also generally bundled with the "WSL2 Distro Launcher", which provides for example the 'Ubuntu.exe' on the Windows-side.
 This is a nice interoperability, but particularly the snap requirements are quite costly in both storage and performance.
+There is also a large stash of Bash completion helpers and scripts, covering many packages and libraries that are not actually to be found on the base install and which are still updated regularly (e.g., CMake), and the standard APT keyring which holds many outdated packages (e.g., NodeJs v.12...?) and does not provide other common developer packages (e.g., Yarn) by default.

 Instead, we can pull Ubuntu-Minimal (Approx. 74mb) from a Docker container, and launch that in WSL.
-Ubuntu-Minimal has the "unminimize" command which rehydrates the install into the full server version of Ubuntu, and from there we can build a much more streamlined Ubuntu with fewer runtime dependencies and background service requirements (compare by running 'service --status-all'...) and tailor the environment towards a full-powered development environment (with full GUI/desktop support via an encrypted Windows X-Server) with a much reduced footprint, and in many cases, improved runtime performances.
+Ubuntu-Minimal has the "unminimize" command which rehydrates the install into the full server version of Ubuntu, and from there we can build a much more streamlined Ubuntu with fewer runtime dependencies and background service requirements (compare by running 'service --status-all'...) and tailor the environment towards a full-powered development environment (with full GUI/desktop support via an encrypted Windows X-Server) with a much reduced footprint, a fully up-to-date package registry, and in many cases, improved runtime performances.

 This will hopefully get compiled into an interactive bash script, if time permits.
 Meanwhile check /etc/profile.d/ubento_helpers.sh (credit to X410 for the original scripts - see refs) and /etc/skel/.profile and .bashrc files to get the idea.